Vinzent03/obsidian-advanced-uri/docs/docs/concepts/navigation_parameters.md

 ## Open mode

 Every action opening a pane supports the parameter `openmode`.
 Accepted values:
-- `true` always opens file in a new pane
+- `true` opens file in new pane if not already opened
 - `false` opens file in current pane if not already opened
 - `window`
 - `split`